 Definitions of loan relationship and related transaction

-Regulation 6 of The Investment Manager (Specified Transactions) Regulations 2009 admits transactions which result in the non-resident person becoming party to a loan relationship or a related transaction in respect of a loan relationship.
-Regulation 7 defines what is meant by a ‘loan relationship’ and ‘related transaction’ for these purposes.
+Regulation 4 of the Investment Manager (Investment Transactions) Regulations 2014 admits transactions which result in the non-resident person becoming party to a loan relationship or a related transaction in respect of a loan relationship.
+Regulation 4 defines what is meant by a ‘loan relationship’ and ‘related transaction’ for these purposes.

 A loan relationship includes all lending debts in relation to which the non-resident person stands as creditor or debtor, but is not limited to such arrangements.
-Regulation 7(1)(b) extends the definition to include non-lending (or “simple”) debts on which interest is payable or in relation to which exchange gains or losses arise.
-Regulation 7(2) further extends the definition to include all debts in relation to which the non-resident person stands as creditor and which give rise to a discount, whether of an income or capital nature.
-Regulation 7(5) admits all debts in relation to which an instrument is issued by any person representing security for or the rights of a creditor in respect of the debt.
-This provision includes debentures and other debts in note form.
+Regulation 4(1)(b) extends the definition to include non-lending (or “simple”) debts on which interest is payable or in relation to which exchange gains or losses arise.
+Regulation 4(2) further extends the definition to include all debts in relation to which the non-resident person stands as creditor and which give rise to a discount, whether of an income or capital nature.

-Regulations 6 and 7 are designed to encompass a very wide range of transactions in debt and debt instruments.
-As well as making loans, depositing money at interest and transactions in debentures and bonds, regulations 6 and 7 also admit transactions involving the acquisition and disposal of loans and other debts giving rise to interest, foreign exchange gains/losses or discount; including, for example, the acquisition of a stream of ‘consumer debt’ receivables (e.g. in relation to credit cards), a portfolio of distressed debt, or a non-performing loan.
-Transactions in convertible debt are also within regulations 6 and 7.
+Regulation 4 is designed to encompass a very wide range of transactions in debt and debt instruments.
+As well as making loans, depositing money at interest and transactions in debentures and bonds, regulation 4 also admit transactions involving the acquisition and disposal of loans and other debts giving rise to interest, foreign exchange gains/losses or discount; including, for example, the acquisition of a stream of ‘consumer debt’ receivables (e.g. in relation to credit cards), a portfolio of distressed debt, or a non-performing loan.
+Transactions in convertible debt are also within regulation 4.

 Paragraph 27 of SP01/2001 outlines the treatment of fees and remuneration deriving from arranging, originating or managing syndicated loans.
 Fees and remuneration arising to the non-resident person in the circumstances outlined there are not within the scope of the IME.